lithdew/reliable/README.md

 8. A small-scale fast transmission protocol: [spance/suft](https://github.com/spance/suft/)
 9. A direct port of QUIC: [lucas-clemente/quic-go](https://github.com/lucas-clemente/quic-go)

-Going through all of them, I felt that they just did a little too much for me.
-For my work and side projects, I have been working heavily on decentralized p2p networking protocols that suffer heavily from operating in high-latency and high packet loss environments.
+Going through all of them, I felt that they did just a little too much for me.
+For my work and side projects, I have been working heavily on decentralized p2p networking protocols.
+The nature of these protocols is that they suffer heavily from TCP head-of-line blocking operating in high-latency/high packet loss environments.

 In many cases, a lot of the features provided by these libraries were either not needed, or honestly felt like they would best be handled and thought through by the developer using these libraries.
 For example: